mas-cli/mas/docs/style.md

 [Sample](sample.swift)

+- Avoid [force unwrapping optionals](https://blog.timac.org/2017/0628-swift-banning-force-unwrapping-optionals/) with `!` in production code
+   - Production code is what get shipped with the app.
+Basically, everything under the `mas-cli/` root folder.
+   - However, force unwrapping is **encouraged** in tests for less code and tests _should_ break when any expected conditions aren't met.
 - Prefer `struct`s over `class`es wherever possible
 - Default to marking classes as `final`
 - Prefer protocol conformance to class inheritance